rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_One_Image_From_Session.md

    a.
 Choosing **Download Images (zip)** will take you to a page to select what individual files you want to download as shown below.
    - You can expand each + to show more detail and be able to select/deselect.
    - Choose the scans to be downloaded.
    - Uncheck any unwanted types or formats: Assessments, Additional Resources, and Misc Files.
 Usually Snapshots are not needed.

+ **NOTE**: Unchecking these will speed up download time and reduce file size.

 ![download images page](images/DwnldOneIMgFromSess3.jpg)